Can an Anti-de Sitter Vacuum in the Dark Energy Sector Explain JWST High-Redshift Galaxy and Reionization Observations?: Constraints on the redshift evolution of galaxy properties from JWST UVLF observations in the CDM cosmological framework

 \section{Constraints on the redshift evolution of galaxy properties from JWST UVLF observations in the $\Lambda$CDM cosmological framework}

-In this appendix, we summarize the constraints (at 68\% confidence level) obtained on the evolving astrophysical properties of high-$z$ galaxies from the available observational datasets discussed in \secn{sec:data_and_methods}.
+In this appendix, we summarize the constraints obtained on the evolving astrophysical properties of high-$z$ galaxies from a Bayesian analysis using the observational datasets discussed in \secn{sec:data_and_methods}.
+Here, the background cosmological model is assumed to be \textbf{$\bm{\Lambda}$CDM (Planck 2018)}, with the various cosmological parameters set to the values mentioned at the end of \secn{sec:intro}.
 This model shall be referred to as the \textbf{$\bm{\Lambda}$CDM+astro-evolution} model.

-Here, we adopt the $\Lambda$CDM as background cosmological model, wherein the various cosmological parameters are assumed to have the values mentioned at the end of \secn{sec:intro}.
-The astrophysical parameters $\log_{10}(\varepsilon_{\rm *10,UV})$ and $\alpha_*$ in this case are considered to evolve with redshift following a tanh parameterization, and can be expressed as